 President Vladimir Putin had been notified of the shooting, the Kremlin said, adding that the health and science ministers had been ordered to travel to Perm to coordinate assistance for the victims.

 "The president expresses sincere condolences to those who have lost family and loved ones as a result of this incident," Putin's spokesman Dmitry Peskov told reporters.

 Regional authorities said that classes at local schools, colleges and universities were cancelled on Monday.

-Russia's last deadly attack at an educational facility took place in May 2021, when a 19-year-old opened fire in his old school in the central city of Kazan, killing nine people.
+Russia's last deadly attack at an educational facility took place in May 2021, when a 19-year-old opened fire in his old school in the central city of Kazan,.

 Investigators said that the gunman suffered from a brain disorder.
 But he was deemed fit to receive a license for the semi-automatic shotgun he used in the attack.